 An academic record is a formal transcript of your academic history at the University.
 You'll get a free transcript when you graduate.

 Your record includes all unit attempts and your grade for each unit.
 If you were enrolled in more than one course, it lists all courses and all units studied at Monash.

 There are two types of academic record - unofficial and official.
 To get copies, login to the Web Enrolment System (WES).
 If you're encumbered, you won't have access to your academic record.

-You can access your past results and download an unofficial record anytime, in WES.
+At anytime, you can access your past results and download an unofficial record, in the Web Enrolment System.

 Past students can also order online using WES (login) past students.
 If you attended or completed your course before 1997, allow 10-15 working days for delivery.

 In person, same day